junxit/us-congress-bills-112/metadata.md

 - 2012-06-15 — Placed on the Union Calendar, Calendar No. 371.
 - 2012-06-15 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-523.
 - 2012-06-15 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-523.
+- 2012-06-26 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Thompson (MS) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-06-26 — Considered under suspension of the rules. (consideration: CR H4015-4017)
+- 2012-06-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3173.
+- 2012-06-26 — Mr. Lungren, Daniel E. moved to suspend the rules and pass the bill, as amended.
+- 2012-06-28 — Considered as unfinished business. (consideration: CR H4422)
+- 2012-06-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-06-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 6/26/2012 H4015-4016)
+- 2012-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 6/26/2012 H4015-4016)